Harmful Algal Blooms (HABs)

 Through the food chain, all living things ultimately depend on vegetation in the sea: single-celled plants (algae), tiny organisms (phytoplankton), and seaweed (macro algae).
 Like plants on land, they convert sunlight, carbon dioxide, and minerals into a basic food.

-Among the thousands of species of such flora, a couple of dozen ("hazardous" or "toxic" species) also produce chemicals that can harm other forms of life, such as clams or people.
-Under favorable conditions (for them!), some seaweed ("nuisance" species) will rapidly bloom and accumulate into dense mats.
-They float, shadowing flora below, sink, or wash ashore.
-As they rot, they change the chemistry and biology of their environment.
-They divert oxygen from fish and other creatures that then flee, stress, or die.
-Anaerobic bacteria, though, thrive.
+Among the thousands of different species of such flora, dozens are hazardous toxic species capable of producing chemicals that can harm other forms of life, such as clams or even humans.
+Under conditions favorable for the “nuisance” seaweed species, many will rapidly bloom and accumulate into dense mats.
+They can either float (shadowing flora below), sink, or wash ashore.
+As they rot, they have the potential to change the chemical and biological composition of their surrounding environment.
+They prevent oxygen from reaching fish and other creatures, who as a result either flee, stress or die.
+However, anaerobic bacteria (bacteria that grows under oxygen deprived conditions) thrive.
 In sufficient quantity, a byproduct of their life cycle (hydrogen sulfide) can be toxic.
-Even small quantities look and smell nasty, like rotten eggs.
+Even small quantities look and smell terrible (like rotten eggs).

-Popular names for such blooms - such as "red (or brown) tide” - are misleading.
-Although some species are colored, no single color distinguishes healthy from hazardous ones.
-Waters in the midst of a harmful algal bloom (HAB) can look harmless, while red or brown waters may be fine.
-And none of these blooms comes and goes with the tide.
+Popular names for such blooms - such as “red tide" or “brown tide” - are misleading.
+Although some species are colored, no singular color distinguishes the healthy species from the hazardous ones.
+Waters amid a harmful algal bloom (HAB) can look harmless but prove to be hazardous, while seemingly dangerous red or brown waters may be completely safe.
+In addition, no bloom may simply “come and go” with the tide.
 Proper identification requires special expertise.

-HABs are being reported more frequently around the world, including the U.S. Better detection technology is, no doubt, a factor.
-But pollution (nitrogen in salt water; phosphorous in fresh) seems to be the major one.
-Inadequately treated discharge from sewerage plants, erosion, agricultural run-off, and waste from birds and mammals, including pets, provide nutrients that feed blooms, especially in sheltered waters.
+HABs are being reported more frequently around the world, not excluding the United States.
+Better detection technology undoubtedly contributes to this occurrence, but pollution (nitrogen in saltwater, phosphorous in freshwater, etc.) appears to be the largest factor.
+Inadequately treated discharge from sewage plants, erosion, agricultural run-off and waste from birds and mammals (including pets) provide nutrients that feed blooms, especially in sheltered waters.

-To date, Rhode Island has not detected significant blooms of toxic HABs, and even nuisance blooms seem to be restricted to the late summer, when the Bay warms.
-Nevertheless, these nuisance blooms (such as Ulva, "sea lettuce") can become common and large enough to present a problem.
-The most serious environment local consequence has been through their effect on water quality, particularly dissolved oxygen, and release of hydrogen sulfide.
+To date, Rhode Island has not detected significant blooms of toxic HABs, and even “nuisance” blooms seem to be restricted to the late summer, when the Bay warms.
+Nevertheless, these “nuisance” blooms (such as Ulva, sea lettuce, etc.) can become common and large enough to present problems.
+These problems may include a decline in water quality, lowered oxygen levels and the emission of repulsive Hydrogen Sulfide odors.

 - In the meantime, help prevent HABs by supporting efforts to improve water quality in the Bay.
 (See "Introduction to Narragansett Bay")

-- Harmful Algae Blooms in Maryland: Phytoplankton Species of Interest, MD Dept. of Natural Resources
+- Harmful Algal Blooms in MD (Maryland Dept. of Natural Resources)